-The Kitto Server Engine (KSE) allows gamers to play in real time with a huge amount of other gamers.
+The Kitto Server Engine (KSE) allows to simultaneously connect a huge amount of clients in real time.
 It handles the data from all clients, keeps them in sync and also provides authentication over multiple server instances.

-It is built with consideration of performance, which is key for a huge amount of clients playing simultaneosly, but also with consideration of scalability and modularity.
+It is built with consideration of performance, which is key for a huge amount of clients connected simultaneosly, but also with consideration of scalability and modularity.

-KSE processes all messages between clients (gamers), multiple servers and authentication services.
-Messages are transfered via UDP to ensure highest performance, which is essential in multitplayer gaming.
+KSE processes all messages between clients, multiple servers and authentication services.
+Messages are transfered via UDP to ensure highest performance, which is essential in many scenarious such as IoT, data integration or multitplayer gaming.

 Messages can be split in multiple parts to allow even transferring more data, if needed.
 They can also be routed between instances (servers or processes).
 Worker instances can subscribe to different types of messages and process them.
 They can then be routed back to the source client who originally sent the request.

-Messages can be send to a specific client (gamer) or broadcasted to channels, which hold multiple clients.
+Messages can be send to a specific client or broadcasted to channels, which hold multiple clients.